Updated on August 29, 2018

 Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act in the United States, which first became effective in January 2013, defines the above four minerals as "conflict minerals."
 This law seeks to ensure transparency and reporting related to conflict minerals and requires companies whose stock is listed on a US stock exchange, as Sony’s is, to conduct an inquiry into the origin of tin, tantalum, tungsten and gold in their supply chains.
 If these minerals come from the DRC or its adjacent countries, or if their country of origin is uncertain, then the company must conduct a more thorough review of its supply chain in an attempt to determine whether the supplies supported armed groups in the DRC.
-On May 31, 2018, Sony submitted its fourth report to the U.S. Securities and Exchange Commission (SEC) based on its review of its supply chain activities for the 2017 calendar year.
+On May 31, 2019, Sony submitted its fifth report to the U.S. Securities and Exchange Commission (SEC) based on its review of its supply chain activities for the 2018 calendar year.

 Sony has designed an internal due diligence framework to determine the country of origin and chain of custody for four minerals in its supply chain.
 This due diligence framework is designed to conform, in all material respects, to the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.
 Sony endeavors to ensure that its products do not contain tin, tantalum, tungsten or gold from sources that benefit armed rebel groups in the DRC or the adjoining region, while at the same time making sure that it is still able to source responsibly from that region and avoid a de facto embargo, by requiring suppliers to source materials from smelters determined to be compliant with the Responsible Minerals Assurance Process (RMAP)*1 of the Responsible Minerals Initiative (RMI),*2 which was established by the Responsible Business Alliance (RBA),*2 or other smelters that have been determined to be conflict-free smelters or determined to be conflict-free under other trusted traceability projects.